Hypergeometric Functions over Finite Fields: Open Questions and Concluding Remarks

 and assume that $z\in \F_p$ satisfies $f(z)$, $g(z)\neq 0$, $1$, $\infty$.
 Then,

 \end{Conjecture}

 Conjecture \ref{conj:FFT-Y} is a finite field analogue of the following transformation\footnote{We note that the left hand side of the second formula in \cite[Theorem 1]{Tu-Yang1} contains a typo.
-We are stating the corrected version here.} due to the fifth author and Yang \cite{Tu-Yang1}, which is associated to the arithmetic triangle groups $(4,6,6)$ and $(4,4,4)$.
+We are stating the corrected version here.} due to the fifth author and Yang \cite{Tu-Yang1}. \begin{Theorem}\cite[Theorem 1]{Tu-Yang1} Let $\alpha$ be a root of $x^2+3$, $\beta$ a root of $x^2+2$, and define